denverdino/act-base/README.md

 # act-base

-Base image for local development for Github Actions
+Base image for local development for Github Actions.
+The following packages are installed:

+* Docker CE

 # Usage